-The beginning of Taboo Tattoo is very easy to follow,they contains rich introduction about the story and also the characters,which is a solid start.
+The beginning of Taboo Tattoo is very easy to follow,it started with a rich introduction about the story and also the characters,which is a solid start.

-The actions are also impressive too,characters using different skills to fight against enemies.I have no complaint about the actions.Its exciting and fun to watch them.
+The actions are also impressive too,characters using different skills to fight against enemies.I have no complaint about the actions.Its exciting and fun to watch.

-However,things started to turn worse in the later episode.The pace of the story in the overall story is kinda fast and rough.It feels like the story is rich
+However,things started to turn worse in the later episode.The pace of the story is kinda fast and rough.It feels like the story is rich and full of

-and full of elements but at the same time,there's too much that the anime needs to talk about.Therefore,the anime decide to use fast pace and weird transition in order to do so.However,this may affect the story process and you may miss some of the important information.
+elements but at the same time,there's too much to talk about.Therefore,the anime decide to use fast pace and weird transitions in order to do so.However,this may affect the story process and you may miss some of the important information.